shawngraham/cdh2020/content/en/tutorials/anaconda.md

 ![jupyter](/images/jupyter.png)

 _This is what the jupyter file explorer looks like on my machine when I invoke it in the folder where I'm writing all these course materials.
 Go ahead and click on the 'new' dropdown and create a new 'python notebook' if you want to play._

+Notice the first part of the address in the address bar of my browser: `localhost:8888`.
+This is an address not on the web, but on your own personal computer.
+The Jupyter notebook is running as a 'web server' from the directory/folder you make the jupyter notebook command at, and is making jupyter and any of the work you do visible through your web browser through 'port 8888'.
+In essence, instead of building a graphical user interface and running as a separate app, Jupyter is borrowing your browser to handle interaction (_and_ to enable you to easily access the wider resources of the web if you need 'em).
+We will encounter other software that similarly runs as a 'web server'.

 You can close the tab; in your command prompt or terminal, hit ctrl + c and say 'yes' to the 'shut down notebook server?' prompt.